iarmaanx/For-Contributors/ReadMe.md

 ### Bug Reports
-If you find a bug, tell us!
+If you find a bug, let me know!
 Open an issue with a clear title and description.

 ### Feature Requests